The feeding of the 5000

 The symbolic meanings of the numbers and symbols in the narrative

 The Hebrew Bible (Old Testament) and Jewish tradition are rich in numerology, where numbers often hold symbolic meanings, and this tradition carries over into the Christian New Testament, written in a Jewish cultural context.
-Here’s a look at the symbolic meanings of the numbers and symbols in the miracle of the feeding of the five thousand:

 • Bread: In Jewish tradition, bread is a symbol of God’s provision and sustenance.
 It is central in rituals like the Sabbath (Shabbat) and Passover.
 In the context of the New Testament, bread also symbolizes the spiritual nourishment provided by Jesus, who referred to Himself as the “Bread of Life” in John 6:35.